peaceroad/p7d-markdown-it-p-captions/README.md

 図 キャプション
 ```

+Notice.
+Even if the label is in English, if the caption body does not start with `[0-9a-zA-Z]`, delimiters are not necessary and only a half-width space is required to convert the caption. ex. `Figure 猫`

 You can also put a serial number, such as 0-9A-Z.-, between the first term and the separator.